 The following describes how to use a single ACCESS Master to which an optional power meter is installed for Loss Test Set.

-This procedure requires that the start and end of the fiber to be tested are at the same location.
+This procedure requires that the start and end of the fiber under test are at the same location.